PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_run_indexed_binary_layout_convergence(fallback_ir)` and retain its following terminal sort/validation boundary.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback indexed binary-convergence characterization checkpoint

+`_run_indexed_binary_layout_convergence()` owns up to three rounds of rank-four broadcast repair, stale binary-Transpose repair, and static-shape reconciliation with one GraphIndex.
+It aggregates all three pure mutation counters and stops after the first all-zero round.
+Existing immediate-stable, second-round-stable, three-round-cap, multi-repair, index-reuse, and legacy-equivalence tests prove its result is complete.

+The fallback caller currently discards that complete dictionary.
+A strict expected-failure orchestration contract requires only assigning it to `_fallback_binary_layout_convergence_stats`.
+The owner call remains single and the following terminal sort/validation boundary remains fixed; no additional reconciliation is required.

+At implementation, replace only the fallback expression with a result-capture assignment.
+Do not change convergence rounds, owner order, GraphIndex reuse, statistics, sorting, terminal validation, dependencies, or TensorFlow boundary.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused convergence/high-rank/terminal-layout selection:
+  `14 passed, 13 deselected, 1 xfailed`
+- broad related gate plus rank-6 structure/numeric parity:
+  `540 passed, 1 xfailed in 28.63s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet result-capture contract; there are no unexpected failures.